Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E7H

 Memory Aid

-Real-World Application
+Real-World Example

 Your modern transceiver uses a PLL for frequency synthesis - it generates all operating frequencies from a single crystal reference.
 The same transceiver might also use a PLL for FM demodulation - the PLL locks to the incoming FM signal, and the control voltage contains the audio information.
 PLLs are versatile circuits that perform both functions.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Phase-locked loop, Frequency synthesis, FM demodulation, PLL applications
+Phase-locked loop Frequency synthesis FM demodulation PLL applications

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E7H topic.